nymanska/besstology.github.io/_posts/2025-09-14-knowledge-base-nomenclature.md

 ## R

 #### RTM Controller (Route-to-Market Controller)
-Route-to-Market (RTM) controller used for commercial dispatch, asset scheduling, and revenue optimization.
-A route to market controller is an optional device that may or may not be required depending on the capabilities of the battery plant controller.
-Often referred to as a Energy Management System (EMS) depending on the functionality.
+A controller used for commercial dispatch, asset scheduling, and revenue optimization.
+Its role depends on the capabilities of the Battery Plant Controller and may often be omitted if the Route-to-Market provider can interace directly with the Battery Plant Controller (BPC)

 ---